imoralesgt/WSN_ICTP/README.md

 ToDo:
 + Node side
-  - Battery measurement, monitoring and alerting for each
+  - Battery measurement, monitoring and alerting for each node
   - Improve battery lifetime
     * May be turning sensors off should be the best solution (radios are working great)
     * Firmware fine-tuning and optimization